Muokkaa

 3. Click Done.

-1. Select On Save event handler and click + Event Handler.
+1. Select the On Save event handler, and then select + Event Handler.

 Configure form On Save handler